Contrast-Security-OSS/docs/content/installation/ruby/RubyInstall.md

 ## Run the Service

 The `contrast-service-*.gem` is an executable that you must run on the same server as the web application.
 Begin by downloading the `contrast-service-*.gem` from the Contrast application.
-It must be the same version as the `contrast-agent-*.gem`.
+It must be the same version as the <i>contrast-agent-*.gem</i>.

 The service, like the agent, reads its configuration from one of the following locations in the following order: